andrasq/node-qfputs/Readme.md

 If unreported write errors occurred since the last call to fflush or drain, the callback will be called with first write error, and the error state cleared.

+### abort( callback(error) )

+Wait for the current write to finish but discard all other unwritten data.

+Any unreported write error will be returned via the callback.

+### getUnwrittenLength( )

+Return the estimated length of data remaining to be written.

+Strings are estimated in characters, Buffers in bytes.
+Strings converted to Buffers for write-combining also adjust the expected length to keep drain and fflush in sync with writes.

 ### setOnError( errorHandler(err) )

 Call the error handler function on write errors instead of saving them for reprting